Life Factors That Can Boost Your Social Success Quite Quickly

 Getting the right job

-Another pretty common scenario is people getting a certain job and being less awkward and more confident as a result.
-Jobs can carry benefits such as:
+Another pretty common scenario is someone getting a certain job and becoming less awkward and more confident as a result.
+At a good job you may get the opportunity to:

-- Meeting individual coworkers who you hit it off with.
+- Meet individual co-workers who you hit it off with.

-- Falling in with a whole group of coworkers, who you hang out with outside of work.
+- Fall in with a whole group of co-workers.

-- Being around personable or interesting coworkers who you can pick up social pointers from.
+- Be around personable or interesting co-workers who you can pick up social pointers from.

-- Having to learn new social skills and stretch your comfort zone as part of your job, e.g., having to be cheerful and talk to customers, having to make engaging chit chat with clients, having to perform in front of people, having to initiate contact with prospects and learn to cope with rejection.
+- Learn new social skills and stretch your comfort zone as part of your role, e.g., having to be cheerful and talk to customers, having to make engaging chit chat with clients, having to perform in front of people, having to initiate contact with sales leads and learn to cope with rejection.

-- Placing you in a position with some status or authority, which makes it easier to meet other people, e.g., being a bartender at a popular pub, working at a local hobby store and getting to meet all the other people in the area who are into the same thing.
+- Be placed in a position with some status or authority, which makes it easier to meet other people, e.g., being a bartender at a popular pub, working at a local hobby store and getting to meet people in the area who are into the same thing.

 Going away to college

-The cliche about college is that it's a place where you can easily meet people, and start fresh if high school didn't go that great for you.
-You're not guaranteed to become changed and popular the instant you step on campus.
-For many people college is a turning point though.
-Being in a position to meet a lot of new friends is definitely a factor.
-Also important is that everyone will see you with unbiased eyes, not through the layers of reputation and status you had back home.
+The cliche about college is that it's a place where you can easily meet people, and start anew if high school didn't go that great for you.
+You're not guaranteed to become transformed and popular the instant you step on campus, but for many people college is a turning point.
+Being in a position to make a lot of new friends certainly plays a role.
+Also important is that everyone will see you with fresh eyes, not through the layers of reputation and status you had back home.
 Some people also join fraternities or sororities, which you could think of as the equivalent of both joining a club and having fun roommates.

 Moving away from a stagnant situation

-I hinted at this in the previous point.
+I got at this in a previous point.
 Sometimes you'll have changed quite a bit and have many of the tools in place to do better socially, but you're stuck somewhere that won't allow that to happen.
 You may be in a school or town where everyone has already formed an opinion of you and aren't willing to give you a chance.
-You can change and act differently all you want, but you'll still be the same old weird, unpopular person to them.
-You could also be somewhere where there just aren't enough of your type of people around.
+You can evolve and act differently all you want, but you'll still be the same old weird, unpopular kid to them.
+You could also live in a spot where there just aren't enough of your type of person around.

-Some people are in a rut in one place, but when they move away they easily find a good group of friends and a better life overall.
-They could also use the new social skills and personality traits they'd developed back home without running into the barrier of, "Why is this guy trying to act differently all of the sudden?
-Everyone knows he's a dork.
-What's he trying to prove?"
+Some people were in a rut in one place, but once they moved away they quickly found a good group of friends and a better life overall.
+They could also use the new social skills and personality traits they'd developed back home without running into the barrier of, "Why are they trying to act differently all of the sudden?
+Everyone knows they're a dork.
+What're they trying to prove?"

 Switching to a new group of friends

-You'll hear of this happening pretty often in high-school, though it can occur at any age.
+You'll hear of this happening pretty often in high school, though it can occur at any age.
 Sometimes someone will be part of a group that isn't that great for them.
-When they make the decision to hang around other people, their fortunes change.
-Sometimes a person's group has changed and grown past them, and they're no longer a good fit, even if they're still allowed to tag along with the others.
-Sometimes they're the one who has changed, and their current buddies aren't appealing any longer.
+When they make the decision to hang around other people, their fortunes improve.
+Sometimes the members of their group have changed, and they're no longer a good fit for it, even if they're still allowed to tag along with everyone.
+Sometimes they're the one who's grown, and their current buddies don't appeal to them any longer.

-Another fairly common situation is when a person's social group doesn't even like them that much and maybe even gives them a hard time.
-When the person stops taking their "friend's" crap and moves to a better social circle, their lives improve.
-They could move from a mean-spirited popular group to a group who, while technically lower in status, are much nicer.
-Or they may be stuck with a bunch of low-level jerk losers, and find that a more 'popular' group of people is much more friendly and accepting of them.
+Another fairly common situation is when someone's social group doesn't even like them that much and maybe even gives them a hard time.
+When they stop taking their "friend's" crap and move to a better social circle, their lives get way better.
+They could switch from a mean-spirited popular clique to a group who, while technically lower in status, are much nicer.
+Or they may be stuck with a bunch of low-level jerks, and find that a more "popular" group is much more friendly and accepting of them.

 Getting into a relationship

-Sometimes it's getting a girlfriend or boyfriend that causes your progress to shoot upward:
+Sometimes it's getting a girlfriend or boyfriend that accelerates your progress:

 - You may meet a lot of fun, likable people through your partner.

-- Being in a relationship will probably boost your confidence.
+- Being in a relationship will likely boost your confidence, especially if it's your first.

 - Being with someone can make you more relaxed and easygoing overall.
-You don't have that tension and preoccupation that can come from being unhappily single, or from never having been in a relationship before.
+You don't have that tension and preoccupation that can come from being unhappily single, or from never having dated anyone before.
 You may also be more comfortable with your life and not feel you need to compete with people or prove yourself to them.

 - Having a girlfriend/boyfriend can elevate your status in other people's eyes and make you seem okay to hang out with.
-The logic is that someone must pass some minimum threshold in terms of their personality in order to find a partner.
+I'm not saying it's correct, but the logic is that you must have passed some minimum personality threshold in order to find a partner.

 - If you've never been in a relationship before, you may de-prioritize making friends since finding a partner seems so much more important.
 Once you've found someone, you can relax and appreciate other peoples' company.